MarkTension/portfolio_react_spruce/src/markdowns/27_webgpu-actin-locomotion.md

 ## Preface
 This project was done together by [Grisha Szep](https://gszep.com/en/) and me in 2025, from spring to autumn.
 Our goal was to work together, and create an interesting looking interactive simulation of emergent cell locomotion with WebGPU.
-Grisha has background in physics and a PhD in computational biology, and both of us love artistic projects.
+Grisha has a background in physics and a PhD in computational biology, and both of us love artistic projects.
 Looking back, the way we handled self-assembly via texture writing feels like the heart of the project.
 It wasn't the most obvious approach, but it ended up being the most rewarding puzzle to solve.

 Beyond the code, it was great to tackle this together.
 Working with Grisha taught me things about the intersection of biology and physics that I never would have picked up on my own.